openfoodfoundation/openfoodnetwork/README.markdown

 ## Deployment

-Deployment with heroku
-Ask Andrew Spinks for access.
+Deployment is achieved using [Heroku](http://heroku.com).
+For access, speak to Andrew Spinks.

 ## Credits